bids-standard/bids-specification/src/02-common-principles.md

 the contents of that directory may be a heterogeneous mix of BIDS Derivatives datasets and non-compliant derivatives.

-## Pointing to files within and outside of BIDS datasets
+## BIDS URI: Pointing to files within and outside of BIDS datasets

 Throughout the BIDS specification there a meta data fields that contain a pointer to a file.